wwolff7/SEBAL_GRASS/README.md

 ## Acknowledgements

-To the grant 2016/15342-2, S ̃ao Paulo Research Foundation (FAPESP) by the financial support.
+To the grant 2016/15342-2, São Paulo Research Foundation (FAPESP) by the financial support.